 Public Assist: 4

 The Fire District was recently awarded $666,320 from the FEMA SAFER (Staffing for Adequate Fire and Emergency Response) program.
 The grant was applied for in February 2023 and we were successful in the first round of awards.
 This gives us another four years of grant funding for our productive volunteer program, which has resulted in the fire station being staffed 24/7 for over two years.
-The funding covers volunteers’ stipend pay for shift coverage and response to emergencies, training classes, new volunteer expenses (including physicals, background checks, uniforms and safety gear), support of the Explorer program, salary and benefits for a volunteer coordinator (Fire Captain), and more.
-Residual money from the current grant ending in December 2023 can be used for enhanced marketing and other volunteer-support needs.
+The funding covers volunteers’ stipend pay for shift coverage and response to emergencies, training classes, new volunteer expenses (including physicals, background checks, uniforms, and safety gear), support of the Explorer program, salary and benefits for a volunteer coordinator (Fire Captain), and more.
+Residual money from the current grant ending in December 2023 can be used for enhanced marketing and other volunteer support needs.
 Many thanks for grant writing efforts by Meredith Blain and Didi Everhart (Gatchell Grant Resources-Canton, OH).
-We are currently awaiting results of a parallel SAFER grant application for full time station staffing (3 positions- 1 firefighter/supervisor 24/7/365).
+We are currently awaiting results of a parallel SAFER grant application for full-time station staffing (3 positions- 1 firefighter/supervisor 24/7/365).
 I have posted a success story, about our grant experiences, on the US Congressional website for SAFER and AFG staffing.
 The District has also been awarded $10,000 from Cal Fire for wildland PPE and equipment to be spent in the Spring 2024 (50/50 grant- $10,000 matching from District).

 On Wednesday August 30th at 6:40pm, Mosquito Firefighters and mutual aid resources were dispatched to a structure fire on Maidu Drive.
 Upon arrival, we noticed the fire had started at an exterior wall and spread into an attic opening.
 The resident had knocked most of the exterior fire down with a garden hose.
 Arriving firefighters were able to contain and extinguish the attic fire, limiting damage to the residence.
 Overhaul and salvage of interior furnishings were assisted by the crews of County Engine and Medic 25.
 The fire cause was related to an exterior portable heater.
-Excellent job by Engine 275 crew- Firefighters Heide Glockner, Trevor Dillender and Tony Christensen, Support Group personnel staffing the Station, at the scene and firefighter rehab.
+Excellent job by Engine 275 crew--Firefighters Heide Glockner, Trevor Dillender, and Tony Christensen, Support Group personnel staffing the Station, at the scene and firefighter rehab.

 The District Auxiliary (D’ax) and Firefighter Pancake Breakfast was held Saturday September 16th.
 96 breakfasts were served and $1,000 raised.
 Led by Meredith Blain, we appreciate everyone who takes the time to put the Breakfast on and make it a success.
 From the event we were able to gain two new volunteers, one community-based person with prior firefighting experience and a Support Group volunteer.